 In parallel to his karting duties in 2006, Leimer also raced in Formula BMW ADAC and finished 4th in rookie category what was a solid start in the single-seaters.
 In the following season, Fabio raced in the Italian and European Formula Renault Championship with Jenzer Motorsport but without too much success.

-International Formula Master champion
+International Formula Master champion in 2009

 Young Swiss driver stayed with the Swiss team in 2008 but moved to International Formula Master series.
 Fabio had a fine season as he scored three wins and other five podiums before finishing the season as a runner-up, behind Chris van der Drift.